 Wood pellets are produced to have a very low moisture content of approximately less than 10% this makes them an efficient fuel as it allows the majority of the energy to be used producing heat.

 We source our wood pellets from an ENPlus producer (ENPlus ID UK No:335), these wood pellets are also certified by the Forest Stewardship Commission (FSC NC-COC-022987).

 Having sold, and used a wide range of wood pellets ourselves.
 These biomass pellets, in our opinion, are a fantastic product.
 They will not produce a lot of ash, and they won't leave a clicker that clogs up the boiler or stove.
-What's more, the 20kg packaging means less plastic wastage per pallet.
+What's more, the 15kg packaging means they are easier to handle and store.